shea08/shea08.github.io/houdini.md

 <b> Harry Houdini - Death by Peritonitis </b>

-Harry Houdini is very well known for his amazing feats of magic, illusion, and death defying tricks.
+Harry Houdini is very well known for his amazing feats of magic, illusion, and death-defying tricks.
 Both his life and death were intriguing in their own ways.
 Houdini died at the age of 52, October 31st, 1926.

 Check out this video and a few articles from History and the Smithsonian Magazine to learn more about the life and death of Houdini.